 - Beat together the ricotta with olive oil and black pepper until well combined.
 Set aside.

-- Heat 2 tbsp oil in a large sautepan over medium heat.
+- Heat 2 tablespoon oil in a large sautepan over medium heat.
 Add the shallots and garlic and saute until tender and aromatic, about 2 minutes.
 Add the sausage and cook until browned, breaking up the sausage into small bite-size pieces.

 - Add the halved cherry tomatoes, oregano, and red wine and bring it to a boil.
 Reduce heat to low and continue to simmer until the tomatoes are softened, about 3-4 minutes.
 Season the sauce with salt and pepper.